zpalazov/juniemvc/.junie/guidelines.md

 * Do not expose JPA entities directly from controllers.
 * Define explicit request and response DTOs as Kotlin `data class`es.
 * Apply Jakarta Validation annotations on request DTOs.
+* Do not use REST layer's request bodies classes in the service layer; map to/from service layer DTOs.

 **Explanation:**